The Lennox Hannay Charitable Trust

 • Clear explanation of your charitable purpose

-• Specific project or program requiring funding
+• Specific project or programme requiring funding

 • Amount requested and how it will be used